adavarski/k8s-Blockchain-Ethereum-playground/README.md

-# Platforming Blockchain: Ethereum (Private Network)
+# Platforming Blockchain: Ethereum (Private Network) ---> Kubernetes

 This Ethereum private network network is a highly constrained, miniature replica of the public Ethereum network.
 Private Blockchain networks such as this are useful for building and deploying experimental nodes, smart contract development, and connecting any aspect of the Blockchain operations into